Why should you choose us?

 We are passionate about natural health.
 We want to help you.

-We are the chiropractor Wellington turns to, located in Upper Hutt, Lower Hutt and Johnsonville.
+Whether you live in Porirua, Wellington, Lower Hutt or Upper Hutt, find out why we are are the chiropractor Wellington turns to with locations in Upper Hutt, Lower Hutt and Johnsonville.

 I have injured myself and might need ACC.
 Will I need to see my GP for a referral?

 No referral is needed.
 Give us a call or BOOK NOW to get in touch and we will call you to finalize your initial consultation.